5 Scheduling Bottlenecks

 Chunked prefill

-Chunked prefill, introduced by Sarathi (Agrawal et al. 2023), resolves this tension by splitting a long prefill into smaller chunks and interleaving them with decode steps.
+Chunked prefill, introduced by Sarathi (Agrawal et al. 2023), resolves this tension by splitting long prefills into smaller chunks and combining each chunk with a decode step.

-Instead of processing all 4,096 input tokens in one large forward pass, the system might break the prefill into 8 chunks of 512 tokens each.
+Instead of processing all 4,096 input tokens in one large forward pass, the system breaks the prefill into smaller chunks, such as 8 chunks of 512 tokens each.
 At each iteration, the scheduler runs one prefill chunk alongside the batch of decode tokens.
-The decode requests make progress every iteration, and the new request’s prefill completes over 8 iterations instead of blocking everything for one long pass.
+The decode requests make progress every iteration, and the new request’s prefill completes over 8 iterations instead of blocking everything during one long prefill operation.
+Capping the duration of each prefill chunk to be on the same order as a decode step eliminates the scheduling holes that hurt TPOT.

 The chunk size is a tuning parameter.
-Smaller chunks mean smoother decode progress but increase the number of iterations needed to complete the prefill, adding overhead from additional kernel launches and attention computations across chunk boundaries.
-Larger chunks reduce this overhead but create longer pauses in decode progress.
+Smaller chunks mean smoother decode progress but an increase in the number of iterations needed to complete the prefill, adding overhead from additional kernel launches and attention computations across chunk boundaries.
+Larger chunks reduce this overhead but create longer pauses in decode progress and increase TPOT.
 In practice, chunk sizes of 256–2,048 tokens are common, depending on the model size, the capability of the GPU (or other hardware accelerator), and the latency sensitivity of the workload.
+In this range, the decode memory latency and the prefill compute time are well balanced.

 For our sample workload from Table 5.1, we can now improve upon continuous batching by breaking up our prefills (which we simplified to all be exactly twice as long as a decode step) into separate chunks.
-Figure 5.4 shows Requests A, B, and D all complete one time step sooner than with vanilla continuous batching.
-(In reality, if prefill was dozens of times slower than decode, the savings would be even greater.)
+Figure 5.4 shows that Requests A, B, and D all complete sooner than with vanilla continuous batching.
+In reality, if prefill were dozens of times slower than decode, the savings would be even greater.

-Chunked prefill interacts well with continuous batching.
+Chunked prefill builds upon continuous batching in an intuitive way.
 The scheduler treats each prefill chunk as a partial request that occupies a “prefill slot” for one iteration.
-When the last chunk completes, the request transitions to the decode phase and joins the regular decode batch.
-The system never has to choose between serving new requests and making progress on existing ones – it does both simultaneously.
+When the last prefill chunk completes, the request transitions to the decode phase and joins the regular decode batch.
+The system never has to choose between serving new requests and making progress on existing ones — it does both simultaneously.

 Disaggregated prefill

-Chunked prefill is effective, but it’s still a compromise – prefill and decode share the same GPU and compete for the same resources.
-Disaggregated prefill takes a more radical approach: run prefill and decode on entirely separate hardware instances (Zhong et al. 2024).
+Chunked prefill is effective, but it’s still a compromise because prefill and decode share the same GPU and compete for some of the same resources.
+Disaggregated prefill (Zhong et al. 2024) takes a more radical approach: run prefill and decode on entirely separate hardware instances.

 The idea is straightforward.
-Prefill is compute-bound, so prefill instances should be optimized for compute throughput.
+Prefill is compute-bound, so prefill instances should be optimized for compute (i.e., a high compute ceiling).
 Decode is memory-bandwidth-bound, so decode instances should be optimized for memory bandwidth and capacity.
 By disaggregating the two phases onto separate hardware, each can be independently optimized and scaled without interfering with the other.

 The workflow looks like this: